JinjieNi/MegaDLMs/README.md

 # Project Structure

-We built an [interactive doc](https://deepwiki.com/JinjieNi/MegaDLMs) with DeepWiki to help you better understand this repo.
+We also built an [interactive doc](https://deepwiki.com/JinjieNi/MegaDLMs) with DeepWiki to help you better understand this repo.

 ```
 mega-dlms/